John Estrete: Later years

-While Simnel's supporters, including Kildare and his powerful father-in-law Rowland FitzEustace, 1st Baron Portlester, were forced to sue for a royal pardon for their treason, which was granted in 1488, Estrete was regarded as a reliable King's man, who was described as "the King's servant and counsellor".
-He was appointed Master of the Irish Coinage and a Privy Councillor: Chrimes in his biography of Henry VII states that he was appointed to the Privy Council of Ireland, but other historians state that as a mark of special royal favour he was made an English councillor.
-Certainly the King, who was not as a rule overly generous even to his most loyal supporters, called Estrete "a man worthy of reward".
+While Simnel's supporters, including Kildare, his powerful father-in-law Rowland FitzEustace, 1st Baron Portlester, and most of the Anglo-Irish ruling class, were forced to sue for a royal pardon for their treason, which was granted in 1488, Estrete was regarded as a reliable King's man, who was described as "the King's servant and counsellor".
+He was appointed Master of the Irish Coinage and a Privy Councillor: Chrimes in his biography of Henry VII states that he was appointed to the Privy Council of Ireland, but other historians state that as a mark of special royal favour, he was made an English councillor.
+Certainly the King, who was not overly generous even to his most loyal supporters, called Estrete "a man worthy of reward".
 His highest office in Ireland was Deputy Chief Baron: Lord Portlester had used his influence to obtain the office of Chief Baron for his son Oliver FitzEustace, who was mentally deficient, with the right to appoint his deputy.
-Estrete held office from 1487 until 1491, when he probably died.
+Estrete held office from 1487 until 1491.
+He was still alive in 1511, when his appointment as Master of the Irish Coinage was renewed.

 Christ Church Cathedral

 In 1485 Estrete established a chantry in Christ Church Cathedral, Dublin, where he endowed a priest to sing masses for the souls of his benefactors, Kildare and Portlester.
+For this purpose he granted certain lands and other property in trust to the Cathedral.
 In 1488 the grant was extended to provide for masses for the souls of the King, and for Estrete's parents, his brothers Patrick and Christopher, and his living and deceased children.
 Mass was to be sung every day in the Chapel of St Laurence O'Toole, with a high mass once a week.
 After Estrete's own death, mass was to be sung for him every year.